arsh331/3040/README.md

     3. Navigate to Build and deployment, select Deploy from branch as the source and the desired branch (main is the default branch) and click save.

     After completing the above steps you should have a GitHub pages website up and running within a few minutes.
 You can navigate to your website by clicking Visit site button on Settings > Pages page.

 2. ### Configuring the static site generator
-    You should have Jekyll conf

-    1. Install Jekyll on your operating system of choice.
+    1. Go to the Settings > Page on your repository.

-    2.
+    2. Select add a Jekyll theme on the page.

+    3. Select your desired theme by editing the _config.yml file using the above guide.

+At the end of this step, you should see the changes on your website.